Andrew Heard

 Andrew Heard (21 August 1958 – 9 January 1993) was a British artist.

 Biography

 Heard was born in Hertford on 21 August 1958.
-He studied Art History at London University and at Chelsea School of Art, London.
+He studied Art History at Westfield College (now Queen Mary University of London) and Fine Art at Chelsea School of Art, London.
 He lived in West Berlin for a period and some of his early successes were one-man shows were at the Friedman-Guinness Gallery in Germany: at Heidelberg in 1987 and Frankfurt in 1989.
 He also had solo exhibitions in the 1980s in Athens, Amsterdam, Paris and Zurich.
-From 1983 he shared a studio with the poet and artist David Robilliard.
+From 1983 he shared a studio with the poet and artist David Robilliard in Shoreditch, East London.
 Heard died of AIDS in London in 1993.

-New directions in his work are marked by large Strange Fruit canvases.
+New directions in his work were marked by the use of large circular canvases in his Strange Fruit series, shown at Connaught Brown in London.